 On the Server Roles page, click Web Server and then click Next.

-On the Features page, click the features that are required for Master Data Services on Windows Server 2012 R2, and then click Next.
-The following images show the selected, required features.
+On the Features page, confirm that the following features are selected, and then click Next.
+These features are required for Master Data Services on Windows Server 2012 R2.

 In the left-hand pane, click Web Server Role (IIS) and then click Role Services.

-On the Role Services page, click the services that are required for Master Data Services on Windows Server 2012 R2, and then click Next.
-The following images show the selected, required roles and roles services.
+On the Role Services page, confirm that the following services are selected, and then click Next.
+These services are required for Master Data Services on Windows Server 2012 R2.

 Do not install the WebDAV Publishing role service.
 WebDAV Publishing is not compatible with Master Data Services.